Prime Residential Milan

 In Milan's prime residential market, the most significant transactions do not appear on public platforms.
 They are negotiated privately — between owners who prefer discretion and buyers who have earned access.

-Urban Selection operates exclusively within this layer — sourcing through architects, notaries, building administrators and long-term owner relationships.
+Urban Selection operates within this layer — sourcing through architects, notaries, building administrators and long-term owner relationships.

 Aerial view of Milan Cathedral rooftop with detailed spires and golden statue overlooking the busy Piazza del Duomo.